Mohammad Ruhul Amin

-Mohammad Ruhul Amin BS (মোহাম্মদ রুহুল আমিন; June 5, 1935 – 10 December 1971) was an engine room artificer in the Bangladesh Navy who was posthumously awarded the Bangladesh's highest bravery award Bir Sreshtho, for his service and bravery during the Liberation War.
+Mohammad Ruhul Amin BS (মোহাম্মদ রুহুল আমিন; June 5, 1935 – 10 December 1971) was an engine room artificer in the Bangladesh Navy who was posthumously awarded Bangladesh's highest military award, Bir Sreshtho, for his service and bravery during the Liberation War.

-He was killed on 10 December 1971 while on board BNS Palash, which was sunk in accidental bombing by Indian Air Force.
+He was killed on 10 December 1971 while on board BNS Palash, which was mistakenly bombed and sunk by Indian Air Force fighter jets in a friendly fire incident during the advance on Khulna.
+After swimming ashore, he was captured and killed by local Razakar collaborators of the Pakistan Army.

 Early life

-Bir Shrestho Ruhul Amin was born in 1935 at Bagpanchra village under what is now Sonaimuri Upazila of Noakhali district.
-His father was Mohammad Azhar Patwari and mother was Zulekha Khatun.
+Ruhul Amin was born in 1935 in Bagpanchra, Sonaimuri Upazila, Noakhali district.
+His father was Mohammad Azhar Patwari and his mother was Zulekha Khatun.